maurges/every-rust-gui-library/notes.md

 - Tutorial: present, assumes familiarity with qt
 - Diving into source: didn't have to
 - Overall: approve.
 You'll need some creativity to bypass the limitations

+Now I try to run it on mac again, and I can't build it with nix, because corrosion doesn't work with it.
+I could explore the options for offline corrosion, but nah.
+I also tried building it with nix-shell, but this thing requires wrapQtAppsHook, so nada.
+Minus points for ease of setting up.

 ## Dioxus